-Accelerated Underwriting (AUW) has the potential to be a game changer for insurers and policyholders alike.
+Accelerated Underwriting is a game changer for insurers and policyholders alike.
 Different to simplified issue, which gathers less detail and increases risk at a higher price point, it’s still a faster process, but aims for competitive levels of coverage and premiums with the use of data analytics to assess risk.

 As we all know, the underwriting process for insurance policies has long been lengthy and cumbersome.
 Jumping through the hoops required can upset customers, frustrate financial advisers, and is increasingly something not many younger millennial folk are willing to put themselves through.